isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-* A base class constructor that does work, such as registering an object somewhere, may need a constructor.
+* A base class constructor that does work, such as registering an object somewhere, might need a constructor.
 * In extremely rare cases, you might find it reasonable for an abstract class to have a bit of data shared by all derived classes
   (e.g., use statistics data, debug information, etc.); such classes tend to have constructors.
 But be warned: Such classes also tend to be prone to requiring virtual inheritance.